Last Updated on March 28, 2022 by Grow with Bovees

 Use Compost Tea To Stop Powdery Mildew

-Many growers use compost tea to prevent powdery mildew.
+Many growers use compost tea to prevent white powdery mildew.
 Compost tea infuses beneficial microbes such as rhizospheres into plants.

 Let this mixture rest for about three to four days, and stir it occasionally.
 After three to four days has passed, string the mixture into another bucket, add more unchlorinated water to dilute the liquid, and mix this liquid with loose compost.